pulmonomics-lab/roplspvs/README.md

 4. The datamatrix may contain numeric data, integers or categorical data as characters.
 Original categorical variable will be removed and replaced with dummy variables.
 5. A sampleID file with sampleID in the first column and containing one column with the groups to be compared and one column with secondaryID (for example gender) if stratification is desired.
 Also this file should not contain the symbols above and the samleID´s should agree with the subjectID´s in the datamatrix.
 6. Both datamatrix and sampleID files should be saved as Tab delimited ("*.txt") files.
-7. Create a project folder for the analysis manually or use the Ropls-with-permutated-variable-selection-main folder.
+7. Create a project folder for the analysis manually or use the roplspvs-main folder.
 In this folder a subdirectory will be created called "outputR" where the results and the tables called model_table_to_analyse and the reordered_model_table_to_analyse describing which models are run will be stored.
 8. Create a folder and save your datamatrix and sampleID file here.
 Default name is "data_to_R_analysis" and is created by default in the project folder.
 You may also enter the path and foldername to your own input data folder.
-9. Save the Ropls_with_permutated_variable_selection_Configure_Get_Started.R and if advanced parameters are to be changed Ropls_with_permutated_variable_selection_Configure_Advanced.R in your project folder.
+9. Save the roplspvs_Configure_Get_Started.R and if advanced parameters are to be changed roplspvs_Configure_Advanced.R in your project folder.
 The names of the files may be changed to your choice "Any_name_Advanced.R" and "Any_name_Get_Started.R".
-10. Edit basic settings of parameters in file "Ropls_with_permutated_variable_selection_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names describing the groups to be compared.
-Default settings and advanced parameters may be altered in file "Ropls_with_permutated_variable_selection_Configure_Advanced.R".
+10. Edit basic settings of parameters in file "roplspvs_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names describing the groups to be compared.
+Default settings and advanced parameters may be altered in file "roplspvs_Configure_Advanced.R".

 ## Run analysis:
-When running Ropls_with_permutated_variable_selection_Run.R the data in Configure files are sent to file "Ropls_with_permutated_variable_selection_Models_of_each_comparison.Rmd" which renders one HTML file for each comparison containing score plots, loading plots, permutation pre and post variable selection plots and model statistics.
-When all comparisons have been performed "Ropls_with_permutated_variable_selection_Summary_of_models.Rmd" renders a summary HTML-file of all models containing tables of all selected models and all significant models.
+When running roplspvs_Run.R the data in Configure files are loaded and the function oplspvs is run which sends sent to file "roplspvs_Models_of_each_comparison.Rmd" which renders one HTML file for each comparison containing score plots, loading plots, permutation pre, post and over variable selection plots and model statistics.
+When all comparisons have been completed "roplspvs_Summary_of_models.Rmd" renders a summary HTML-file of all models containing tables of all selected models and all significant models.
 Set working directory to the location of your project folder where the results will be stored and run your analysis using the following code

 ```
 setwd("<path to your project folder>"")
-source("<path to Ropls_with_permutated_variable_selection>/Ropls_with_permutated_variable_selection_Run.R")
+source("<path to roplspvs>/roplspvs_Run.R")

 ```